shouya/thinking-dumps/lazy/README.md

       lst))
 ```

-Note the `fval` procedures takes its second argument, a typed-value,
+Note the `fval` procedure takes its second argument, a typed-value,
-extract the lambda stores constructor argument values, and apply the first
+extract the lambda stores constructor argument values.
+Then apply its
-argument, a given lambda to it to acquire these values.
-Here putting a
+first argument, a given lambda, to the storing lambda to acquire these
-`_` in the place of a lambda arguments just means to ignore it.
+values.
+Here putting a `_` in the place of a lambda arguments just
+means to ignore it.

 #### procedures, references, and keywords

-Writing a symbol in Loli is mostly the same as in other lisp
+Symbols in Loli are mostly the same as in other lisp faimily
 languages, but there are small differences.

-When you write symbols like `+`, `if`, or `trace`, it will compiles to
+When you write symbols like `+`, `if`, or `trace`, they will compile
-`(p <#procedure xxx>)`.
-Because those are procedures already defined
+to `(p <#procedure xxx>)`, because those are procedures already
-to be built in.
+defined to be built-in.

 Otherwise, these symbols will be compiled in a "reference" type, you
 can think of this type in the same way you think of a "variable".
 For
-example, `(` will compile to something like `'((p <#procedure +> (r
+example, `(+ a b)` will compile to something like `'((p <#procedure +> (r
 a) (r b))`.

 The term "keyword" may not be very proper but I don't know if there is
-a better one.
-It is to indicates those symbol-like tokens that are
+a better replacement.
+It is to indicates those symbol-like tokens that
-proceeded by Loli directly.
+are proceeded by Loli directly.
 This category includes:

 * syntatic keywords, eg. `λ`, `T`
 * lambda parameters, eg. `a`, `b` in `(λ (a b) ...)`
 * some procedures' arguments, eg. `Cons` in `(ctorp Cons val)`
 * type name, eg. `List` in `(T List (...) ...)`
-* type constructors definitions, eg. `(Cons a b)` in `(T List ((Cons a b) ...) ...)`
+* type constructors definitions, eg. `Cons`, `a`, `b` in `(T List ((Cons a b) ...) ...)`

-A keyword do never require a binding, because they are used
+A keyword do never require a binding, because they are written
 directly. *So you don't need to quote anything in Loli.*